 The objective of derivative transactions is always related to mitigating market risks as stated in our policies and guidelines.
-The monitoring of the effects of these transactions is performed monthly by the Financial Risk Management Committee, which validates the mark to market of these transactions.
-All derivative financial instruments are recognized at fair value in the Consolidated Financial Statements of the Company.
+All derivative instruments in force are monthly reviewed by the Financial Risk Committee, which validates the fair value of such instruments.
+All gains and losses on derivative instruments are recognized at their fair value in the Company's consolidated financial statements in the line of Gains (Losses) on financial instruments, net.